vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Reasons for rendering service to Bhagavatas; God's appreciation of the service ren lered to Bhagavatas : Bhagavatas are s'eshas to one anoiber; the consequences arising from service to Bhagavatas.

 160 to 167.
 ## CHAPTER XVII.
-T'he Ordinances imposed by the Sästras
+T'he Ordinances imposed by the Sāstras

 Süstra the true guide of the prapanna in this life; Sri